FBI starts probe into death of Black man killed by deputies

 “Yesterday I said he was executed.
 This autopsy report shows me that was correct,” he said Tuesday at a news conference.
 “It’s obvious he was trying to get away.
 It’s obvious.
 And they’re going to shoot him in the back of the head?”

-Two shots to Brown’s right arm penetrated the skin.
-Two others shots to the arm grazed him.
-The pathologist could not determine the distance from which they were fired.

 The shooting prompted days of protests and calls for justice and transparency.
-Pasquotank County Sheriff Tommy Wooten II has said multiple deputies fired shots but released few details about what happened.
-Seven Pasquotank County deputies have been placed on leave while the State Bureau of Investigation probes the shooting.
+Pasquotank County Sheriff Tommy Wooten II has said multiple deputies fired shots but released few other details.
+Seven Pasquotank County deputies have been placed on leave.

+Local clergy members who called a news conference outside of an Elizabeth City church welcomed the FBI’s announcement.

+“Amen.
+Because the people here are inept, incapable and incompetent,” said the Rev. William Barber II, who leads the Poor People’s Campaign, referring to local authorities.

+Brown’s lawyers also welcomed the federal agency’s involvement: “We have great faith that this caliber of an investigation will prevent any obscuring of the facts released to the Brown family and public and will overcome any local bias that may prevent justice from being served.”

+The State Bureau of Investigation began a probe of the shooting shortly after it happened.
+It initially said that it would turn its findings over to the local district attorney, as is standard under state laws and procedures.

-The governor, a Democrat, said appointing a special state prosecutor to handle the shooting case would serve the interests of justice and preserve confidence in the judicial system.
+But the governor, a Democrat, urged the appointment of a special prosecutor to handle the state’s case.

 “This would help assure the community and Mr. Brown’s family that a decision on pursuing criminal charges is conducted without bias,” Cooper said in a statement.

 State Attorney General Josh Stein said state law puts control of criminal prosecutions in the hands of the local district attorney, so his office cannot intervene unless asked.
-He said he has offered assistance to prosecutors but has only received an acknowledgment.
+He said he has offered assistance to the local prosecutor, but has only received an acknowledgment.

 “For my office to play a role in the prosecution, the District Attorney must request our assistance,” Stein said.